-The quality of manuscripts included in an alternative format thesis will be assessed through the examination process and not on the basis of their publication status or outlet (see 15 - 18 for further discussion).
+The academic credentials of manuscripts in the thesis will be deemed in examination and not on the basis of their publication status or outlet.

 9) The number of published outputs/papers required for the alternative style of doctoral thesis may vary according to discipline and is not prescribed at a University level, but should reflect the quantity, quality and originality of research and analysis expected of a candidate submitting a traditional, chapter style of thesis.